vollmerm/simplescheme.js/README.markdown

 This is a very simple LISP interpreter implemented in Javascript.
 I started working on this for fun and to help me study for my programming languages class.

+You can demo the interpreter with this [rudimentary web interface](http://gaia.ecs.csus.edu/~vollmerm/simplescheme.js/).

 Usage
 -----